edupoux/MVA_2022_SL/README.md

 # NEW!

-- Jan 23, 2021; the list of possible projectst will be made avaiable Monday 25;
+- Jan 23, 2021; the list of possible projectst will be made available Monday 25;

 # Algorithms for speech and natural language processing (MVA 2021)